nimh-sfim/lab-docs/set_up_laptop.md

 You should be able to access them in MacOS under `/Volumes/` in Terminal so that `/Volumes/NIMH_SFIM` on your laptop will be the same as `/data/NIMH_SFIM` on biowulf.

 Additional information from the NIH HPC team about creating automounts is [here][hpc_mount].

+## Transferring to a new laptop

+It is generally not advisable to use Mac's migration assistant to transfer apps, software, and settings.
+Since NIH internally manages a lot of software and also installs a range of programs to support this management, copying over everything is likely to both mess with some managed software and possibly reinstall unnecessary and older versions of NIH management software.
+Current recommendations are:

+- Identify software and do clean installations of desired software from one's previous computer.
+- They may include re-doing many of the above steps in this document
+- Make sure to open reinstalled software and make sure personalized settings aren't lost.
+  If they are lost, then identify which libraries/files/settings are neccessary to copy over.
+  For example, if one is using a reference manager with local pdfs or you have local settings for VSCode, those may be useing to move.
+- Since Mac's AirDrop and other sharing methods are currently blocked for (valid) security reasons, there are several ways to copy files.
+  - You can use Mac's Migration Assistant or [Target Disk Mode](https://support.apple.com/guide/mac-help/transfer-files-mac-computers-target-disk-mode-mchlp1443/mac).
+  If you used Migration Assistant, make sure to transfer only data files (i.e. one's Doc's folder) and not software or other more centralized settings.
+  These options are probably the fastest, but they involved rebootting one or both computers into a special mode, which may make it harder to compare settings and test things during the transfer.
+  - Copy files to an external drive and then to the new computer
+  - Put both computers on the same internal network (i.e. the wired network at NIH, not wifi), turn on the General->Sharing->File Sharing setting on one of the computers, in Finder, go to Shared or Network to find the ID of the target computer, and then connect and log into the shared computer.
+  You can then drag and drop files to the new computer and it will save time stamps and will be able to restart if the connection is broken.
+  This option is probably slowest, but it's easy to run in the background and overnight, and to test things and use the computer during copying.
+  For security, make sure to turn file sharing off, when this is done.
+- What to copy
+  - Likely your entire Documents folder and wherever you keep code and data
+  - Your public and private SSH keys (if copied correctly, they'll keep working and you won't need to regenerate new keys to keep working with biowulf, github, etc)
+  - Look through other config scripts in your $HOME directory (visible with `ls -la $HOME`) to see if any have useful configurations to copy that weren't already recreated when installing AFNI, python etc on the new computer.
+  - That thing thats in the library of an important piece of software you use 3 times a year that you're going to forget about, even though this bullet point is included as a reminder.

 [software]: <software.md>
 [ssh-keys]:<https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>